 Examples of proposals

-It’s a broad topic, but it’s best explained with examples before getting right into a step-by-step guide.
+It’s a broad topic, but it’s best explained with examples.

 Below is a simple proposal example with some basic sections.